-Minimal design has been a style I have been adoring over the last year.
+Minimal design and living has been a lifestyle I have been admiring over the last year.
 It gave me inspiration to throw away probably half of the things I owned and begin living a life of solitude but with added training of my memory.
 Because I will never get those flashback fitted objects back.
 It was a saddening experience that overwhelmed my emotions as I felt loss in many ways.
 Memories that I cannot relive or experience.
 People that I will never encounter again or places that I might never go back to.
 In the end, however, I feel at peace with my decision of letting go.

 The objects that we keep in life will always reflect a time in our past and will to some degree hold memories and special moments.
 My view on being minimal changed slightly as I realised that I might not necessarily want to let go of certain things in my life, even though I would rather live my life as bare minimum with only the essentials of deodorant and coffee.
-In my favourite mug.
-With milk.
-Oh and some cacao, stirred in with the cutest Japanese spoon.
+Oh and my favourite mug…and a cute teaspoon or two.

-I admit the living minimal thing is a process and can take time to structure.
-I guess the best thing I can do is just hide these things really well.
-You could still walk into my house and think “It’s so open and spacious!”
-I do practice living minimally but I also keep the things I love the most, compactly and out of sight.
-Because personally, sitting at an empty white desk, against a clean white wall, in an almost empty room can be quite drab, especially on sunny days.
+I admit, living minimal is a process and can take time to structure.
+I guess the best thing I can do is just hide my things really well.
+Anyone would walk into my house and think “It’s so open and spacious!”
+I do practice living minimally but I also keep the things I love the most, compactly and out of sight, because personally, sitting at an empty white desk, against a clean white wall, in an almost empty room can be quite drab, especially on sunny days.